Heat Pump in a 1930s Semi

 Sizing the Heat Pump

 After insulation, a typical 1930s semi needs a 7–9kW heat pump.
-This is the bread-and-butter size range — widely available, competitively priced, and well-supported by all the major manufacturers.
+This is the bread-and-butter size range, widely available, competitively priced, and well-supported by all the major manufacturers.
 You're not in exotic territory.

 Your installer should do a proper room-by-room heat loss calculation (MCS requires this).
-Don't accept a quote based on floor area alone — a proper calculation is what gets you the right size system.
+Don't accept a quote based on floor area alone.
+A proper calculation is what gets you the right size system.

 Radiators: Some May Need Upsizing